CMSgov/bluebutton-site-static/_pages/developers.md

 2. From the Sandbox homepage, click on "Test Client" in the top-level navigation.

-3. Click "Get a Sample Authorization Token" if you want to call v1 API or "Get a Sample Authorization Token for v2" if want to call v2 API:<br />
+3. Click "Get a Sample Authorization Token for v2."<br />
 <a href="{{ site.baseurl }}/assets/img/docs/v2/image2021-3-16_15-42-0.png"><img style="width: 100%; padding:20px;" src="{{ site.baseurl }}/assets/img/docs/v2/image2021-3-16_15-42-0.png" alt="The sample authorization token page" /></a>

 1. Click the "Authorize as a Beneficiary" at the bottom to authorize<br />